NicoloCavalli95horses/KMS-web-testing/01 Notes/black-box testing.md

 | **Tags** | #definition      |
 ## Definition

-Black Box Testing is the method that does not consider the internal structure, design, and product implementation to be tested.
-In other words, the tester does not know its internal functioning.
+A "black box" approach does not consider the internal structure, design, and product implementation.
+In other words, the tester does not know the internal functioning of the [[SUT (system under test)]].
 The Black Box only evaluates the external behavior of the system.
 The inputs received by the system and the outputs or responses it produces are tested.

 **Key features:**
 - considers only external behavior